Find out which organisations can give you independent help.

 - Download (75KB)

 Direct Payments can be used for a number of things - but are usually used to employ a Personal Assistant (PA) to work directly with your disabled child or young person.
 The money is paid at a set hourly rate (from which you will be responsible for ensuring tax, insurance and national insurances are paid).
 Direct Payments can be used to give you a Short Break from your caring responsibilities for your child.
-Doncaster Council's Aiming High Team facilitate Direct Payments, for further information contact the team.
+Doncaster Council's Children's Commissioning Team facilitate Direct Payments, for further information contact the team.

 As a higher education student living in England, you can apply for a Disabled Students’ Allowance (DSA) if you have a: